 English Parliament to sanction!
 It appears, also, from the speech of Lord Aberdeen, that the bill is not prospective only, but that it reaches back some eight or nine years; for what object, we presume the French ruler only can tell.
 The Lord Chancellor admitted this retrospective effect, but averred that "it could only take place with respect to offences included in the former treaty, and not to the whole of those enumerated in the present convention."
 He did not, however, explain how this distinction could be enforced; and a remark by Lord Brougham involves in suspicion even the enumeration of the old treaty with the new face put upon it.
-Under a new administration of the convention, the offence of fraudulent bankruptcy would leave "a large margin, within which a number of porsons might be improperly and unjustifiably arrested."
+Under a new administration of the convention, the offence of fraudulent bankruptcy would leave "a large margin, within which a number of persons might be improperly and unjustifiably arrested."
 Add the spirit of the new convention to the letter of the old treaty, and Englishmen may find some difficulty in forecalculating the consequences of the combination.

-draggling in the mud, and lying, a wretched rag, like a forgotten banner in the rear of a hurried army.
-No one values "the families" any more-even the heralds are giving their "achievements" to any Snooks or Briggs that wants the traditionary symbols of illustrious exploits "found" for him.
-The middle class, sitting without a faith or a will for any national or decisive purpose, has little dictatorial power; insumuch liament,-if we can call such a thing Parliament,-not only may Frenchmen be tried in France for political offences committed by them in England,-a provision totally at variance with the spirit of our own law,-but accomplices in those offences, Englishmen, may also be tried in France.
-Nay more: "Englishmen not charged as accomplices of Frenchmen; Englishmen themselves without any accusation that they are in complicity with Frenchmen, may be tried in France for political offences committed by them in England, provided those offences are against the French Government."
+The very apologies for the scheme with which Parliament is surprised, stamp it with new suspicions.
+Along with this new bill, presented to Parliament by Lord Malmesbury, we must take the bill recently carried by Louis Napoleon in that liament,-if we can call such a thing Parliament, -not only may Frenchmen be tried in France for political offences committed by them in England,-a provision totally at variance with the spirit of our own law,-but accomplices in those offences, Englishmen, may also be tried in France.
+Nay more: "Englishmen not charged as accomplices of Frenchmen; Englishmen themselves without any accusation that they are in complicity with Frenchmen, may be tried in France for political offences committed by them in England, provided those offences are against the French

-Lord Malmesbury "thought his noble and learned friend was mistaken; the bill which had now passed was confined to Frenchmen."
-We are surprised to see that Lord Brougham did not repel the epithet cast at him, of being a "noble and learned friend" to the speaker: we are not less surprised to see him accept Lord Malmesbury's contradiction, although it was totally at variance with the way in which the bill stood when Lord Brougham saw it last; and the public will put more confidence in Lord Brougham's revision of the bill, whatever its date, than in Lord Malmesbury's.
+Government.", Lord Malmesbury "thought his noble and learned friend was mistaken; the bill which had now passed was confined to Frenchmen." are surprised to see that Lord Brougham did not repel the epithet cast at him, of being a "noble and learned friend" to the speaker: we are not less surprised to see him accept Lord Malmesbury's contradiction, although it was totally at variance with the way in which the bill stood when Lord Brougham saw it last; and the public will put more confidence in Lord Brougham's revision of the bill, whatever its date, than in Lord Malmesbury's.
 By the most probable evidence, it appears, that the editor of the Times, or any speaker at a public meeting who denounces the French government, or Lord Harrowby himself maintaining the rights of the press in the House of Peers, might be tried for an offence, and punished under French law-under French law for which Lord Malmesbury is inviting the English House of Peers, descendants of the Barons, to pass a convenient supplement.
 But we are not left in doubt, at least, as to the present practice and construction of the law in France; for we see that the correspondent of the Morning Chronicle is specifically made answerable, not only for his own letters, but for leading articles in that journal; exactly the law supposed by Lord Brougham, and denied by Lord Malmesbury.
 And Lord Malmesbury is asking the English Parliament to co-operate with the Legislative Assembly in carrying out such a law.